Tropical Storm Vongfong (2002)

-Tropical Storm Vongfong affected China after a deadly flood season in mid August 2002.
+Tropical Storm Vongfong (Note: The name Vongfong (Cantonese: 黃蜂, [wɔːŋ˨˩ fʊŋ˥]) was contributed by Macau and means wasp in Cantonese.) affected China after a deadly flood season in mid August 2002.
 The 14th named storm of the 2002 Pacific typhoon season, Vongfong developed as a tropical depression on August 10.
 Initially it was disorganized due to hostile conditions, and it failed to intensify significantly before crossing the Philippine island of Luzon.
 There, flooding forced 3,500 people to evacuate their homes.
 In the Philippines, the storm killed 35 people and caused $3.3 million in damage.

 After affecting the Philippines, the tropical depression dissipated in the South China Sea, although it reformed on August 15.
 It moved northwestward, strengthening into Tropical Storm Vongfong.
 It brushed eastern Hainan before making landfall on August 19 in southern China near Wuchuan, Guangdong.
 Soon after it dissipated, the storm dropped heavy rainfall across the region, causing one traffic accident in Hong Kong and killing twelve people due to landslides.
 The storm destroyed 6,000 houses, mostly in Guangdong, and damage in the country totaled at least $86 million.